ajdillhoff/CSE4310/assignments/assignment1/README.md

 Save all of the functions below in a file named `img_transforms.py`.

+### Random Cropping

-1. Create a function that will generate a random square crop of an image given the following inputs:
+Create a function that will generate a random square crop of an image given the following inputs:
 - An image as a `numpy` array.
 - An integer reflecting the size.